 - My dear Sisters and brothers in the Lord.
-A very good afternoon and a warm welcome to each and every one of you who have made it here this afternoon to celebrate the joyous occasion of the 1st anniversary of the priestly Ordination for our chaplain, Rev. Fr.
+A very good afternoon and a warm welcome to each one of you who have made it here this afternoon to celebrate the joyous occasion of the 1st anniversary of the priestly Ordination of our chaplain, Rev. Fr.
 Leonard Wobilla.
 I want to commend the caring committee headed by Christine Ojwaka, and all the different African communities and friends of Fr.
 Leonard for putting together this chaplaincy family celebration and lunch.

 - Indeed, we must show our sincere appreciation to Fr.
 Leonard for accepting to serve as a chaplain of this newly created African chaplaincy which I must confess is most challenging, tiring and at times frustrating.
 Fr… I hope these 5 months are not torturing but fulfilling for you.

 SHARING FR.
 LEONARD’ S CONTRIBUTION TO the chaplaincy

 - We started the year with the transfer of Fr.
 Leonard to Helsinki and later the creation of the chaplaincy on June 4, 2017, by our very own Bishop Teemu Sippo… and we have been fortunate to be assigned a chaplain in the person of Fr.
 Leonard Wobilla.
 This is good and thoughtful of the Bishop as Fr.
 Leonard has been working with the different African communities for a few months before his ordination, and he has knowledge of our cultural and spiritual needs, and this augurs well for continuity.

 - This afternoon, I have 2 key thoughts to share with you on Fr.
 Leonard – firstly, besides being our chaplain for 5 months now, Fr.
 Leonard is also appointed as the assistant parish priest of St. Henry Cathedral, Helsinki and the youth and Christian pilgrimage coordinator.